 Em Stuart Injuries Clinic offers the following services:

-Injury assessment, treatment and rehabilitation/mobility programme – 90 minutes
+Injury assessment, treatment and rehabilitation/mobility programme – 60 or 90 minutes

 The benefits of a massage are manyfold and include both compression and stretching techniques.
 Using methods that target the myofascial and deep tissue, trigger points and specific areas, muscle tension, pain and discomfort reduced.
 Post exercise stiffness and DOMS (delayed inset muscle soreness) and recovery time are reduced.
 Range of movement is increased, relaxation and quality of sleep and reduced psychological stress levels.